-MCSO has the designated units committed to the analysis of traffic stop data as required by this Paragraph.
+MCSO has designated units committed to the analysis of traffic stop data as Paragraph 65 requires.
 It also supplements its in-house capabilities with a consultant, CNA.
-MCSO has completed nine (9) Traffic Stop Annual Reports (the latest results were published in June 2024), sixteen (16) Traffic Stop Quarterly Reports, and has been preparing the Traffic Stop Monthly Reports since April 2021 and completing the Deputy-level follow up that the TSMR process requires.
-Using these different reports, MCSO has been developing and implementing strategies for follow up at the individual, district, and office level and identifying areas for further analysis.
-As it has been implementing the

-TSMR, MCSO has continued to work with the Monitoring Team and the Parties to explore potential improvements to the TSMR methodology.
+MCSO has completed nine Traffic Stop Annual Reports ("TSAR") (the latest results were published in June 2024), seventeen Traffic Stop Quarterly Reports ("TSQR"), and has been preparing the TSMRs since April 2021 and completing the Deputy-level follow-up that the TSMR process requires.
+Using these different reports, MCSO has been developing and implementing strategies for follow-up at the individual, district, and office levels and identifying areas for further analysis.
+As it has been implementing the TSMR, MCSO has continued to work with the Monitoring Team and the Parties to explore potential improvements to the TSMR methodology.

 Following its TSAR 9, MCSO held an office-wide briefing on the findings and published the report to the MCSO-BIO website for public access.
 The baseline analysis found no statistically significant differences between the plaintiff class and white drivers across any of the benchmarks measured by the TSAR.
-Additional information regarding MCSO's follow up from TSAR 9 and the process MCSO uses to develop responses to disparities identified in the traffic stop studies is described in Paragraph 70.
+Additional information regarding MCSO's follow-up from TSAR 9 and the process MCSO uses to develop responses to disparities identified in the traffic stop studies is described under Paragraph 70.